 If you have gum pockets of 5 millimeters or deeper, then you may well be a candidate for Perioscopy.
 The goal of Perioscopy is to get a tooth root exceptionally clean so that the gums and surrounding tissues can become healthier.
 It is especially effective in the “esthetic zone”, which involves those teeth that you see when you smile.

 6) Can surgery be avoided with Perioscopy?

 Gum surgery is an effective and frequently used therapy for patients with advanced periodontal disease.
 If you do require surgery, Dr. Alger will provide this treatment for you as skillfully and as gently as possible.
 However, Perioscopy reduces or eliminates the need for surgery, in many instances.
 Dr. Alger will be sure to discuss your treatment options with you, to develop a plan the best suites your individual needs.

 Because of the intricate clinical nature of Perioscopy, procedures tend to take a bit longer than a standard appointment.
 Depending upon the condition and location of the teeth being cared for, treatment usually takes 2 hours for half of the mouth.

 Perioscopy treatment is often one third to one half of the cost of gum surgery.
 Patients frequently report that Perioscopy was a worthwhile investment that helped them to save their teeth.

 9) Does it hurt?

-Generally, there is very little, if any discomfort during a Perioscopy appointment.
-Dr. Alger and his hygienist are committed to taking the appropriate steps to ensure your comfort.
+Generally, there is very little, if any discomfort during a Perioscopy procedure.
+Dr. Alger and his hygienists are committed to taking the appropriate steps to ensure your comfort.